 From October 1st 2010, disability discrimination issues are covered by the Equality Act.
 This replaces the Disability Act 1995.
-Prior to this date, the Disability Discrimination Act applies.

 Disability discrimination legislation prohibits discrimination against disabled people in employment and in the provision of goods and services.
 Employers must make reasonable adjustment to their premises or employment arrangements, if these substantially disadvantage a disabled employee, or prospective employee, compared to a non-disabled person.
 However, the Acts do not apply to the armed forces.

 An employer must not refuse to employ someone simply because they have a disability.
 They also have a duty to think about different ways of working.